firstandthird/healthcheck/README.md

 `service-down` - The endpoint timed out.

+`service-restored` - The endpoint came back.

-`service-up` - Only used when verbose enabled.
+`service-check` - Only used when verbose enabled.